alephdata/aleph/README.md

 )
 ```

-Finally, you must ensure that the plugin python package is installed in your ``aleph`` docker container, for example by extending the ``Dockerfile`` used to build that container.
-Once this is ready, run the crawler from inside that container:
+Finally, you must ensure that the plugin package is installed in your ``aleph`` docker container, for example by extending the ``Dockerfile`` to include the plugin package.
+Once this is ready, run the crawler from inside the container:

 ```bash
 $ docker-compose run worker /bin/bash